How to Prevent Credit Card Fraud

 Trust only secure websites

-As much as possible, transact online with reputable websites – most of these sites have trust seals such as norton, mcaffee secure, etc. WIth Google’s preference for secure websites, majority of websites employ SSL or HTTPS.
-This ensure your transaction is encrypted and secure.
-If you’re using a chrome browser, it should show a secure sign (and a padlock icon) to let you know it’s safe to proceed with the purchase, signup, etc.
+As much as possible, transact online with reputable websites – most of these sites have trust seals such as Norton, McAfee secure, etc. With Google’s preference for secure websites, the majority of websites employ SSL or HTTPS.
+This ensures your transaction is encrypted and secure.
+If you’re using a Chrome browser, it should show a secure sign (and a padlock icon) to let you know it’s safe to proceed with the purchase, signup, etc.

 Being victimized by credit card fraud can be quite traumatic.
 At least with these tips, you would be able to protect yourself against being another statistic.

 Having an outdated website can jeopardize its overall security.
 PrimeView offers an annually renewable SSL Certificate for your site, including a one-time setup fee and configuration.
 Leave it to us to secure your site and users, as well as help your website rank higher in the Google SERPs.